 Why do I need consulting when applying to ERC?

-The ERC special characteristics – the hypothesis- and investigator-driven, high-risk, high-gain and non-incremental attributes – contribute to the complexity of ERC.
+The ERC’s unwritten rules – the hypothesis- and investigator-driven, high-risk, high-gain and non-incremental attributes – contribute to the complexity of ERC proposals.
 The single criterion of ‘Excellence’ is not defined and can be perceived as vague and elusive.
 Many find that writing an ERC application is counter-intuitive as they are used to writing other grants.

 The uniqueness of ERC and the elusiveness of its selection criteria, make it hard to know what the ERC actually expects, to assess whether or not your proposal is in line with the high demands of ERC, and to crystallise and present your project to the ERC accordingly.

 Enspire Science’s ERC specialised consultants can help you settle these concerns and guide you in the process, based on their wide perspective, stemming from many years of experience with ERC.